NAddink/Node2Self/README.md

 As (I nagged and convinced) more people to visit the page and add names, the data would eventually form a network of interconnected names.
 While this would most likely not reveal any interesting patterns, it was a fun and interesting way to visualize social connections.
 I predict that the graph the connections will eventually make will be pretty non-cyclical.

-Since the webapp would (by nature of me making it) only really be available to my own social connections, my name will most likely become a pretty major hub since the first "batch" of users would be connected to me directly, and the graphs would only extend more than 1 degree from my own name if the people I give the information on the website to also give it to other people (which would be ideal but less likely)
+Since the webapp would (by nature of me making it) only really be available to my own social connections, my name will most likely become a pretty major hub since the first "batch" of users would be connected to me directly, and the graphs would only extend more than 1 degree from my own name if the people I give the information on the website to also give it to other people (which is unlikely to happen)

 Functions of the project working: